Sandy Hackett

-Sandy Zade Hackett (born June 18, 1956) is an American actor, comedian and producer.
+Sandy Zade Hackett (born June 18, 1956) is an American actor, comedian, and producer.
 He is the son of Buddy Hackett.
 He is best known for playing Joey Bishop in the live production musical, Sandy Hackett's Rat Pack Show.

 Hackett is married to Lisa Dawn Miller and is the stepfather of Oliver Richman and father of Ashleigh Hackett.
-He is the son-in-law of songwriter Ron Miller.
+He was the son-in-law of songwriter Ron Miller.